umgbhalla/starred/README.md

 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - I am using this repository to document my journey learning about DevOps.
 I began this process on January 1, 2022, and plan to continue until March 31.
 I will be dedicating one hour each day, including
 - [Bugswriter/arch-linux-magic](https://github.com/Bugswriter/arch-linux-magic) -
 - [Bugswriter/notflix](https://github.com/Bugswriter/notflix) - Notflix is a shell script to search and stream torrent.
-- [hxyro/rcli](https://github.com/hxyro/rcli) - CLI image Browser for Reddit
+- [hxyro/rcli](https://github.com/hxyro/rcli) - CLI image Browser for Reddit Api
 - [lemnos/theme.sh](https://github.com/lemnos/theme.sh) - A script which lets you set your $terminal theme.
 - [calcom/docker](https://github.com/calcom/docker) - The Docker configuration for Cal.com is an effort powered by people within the community.
 Cal.com, Inc. does not provide official support for Docker, but we will accept fixes and documentation.
 Use at
 - [pacstall/pacstall](https://github.com/pacstall/pacstall) - An AUR-inspired package manager for Ubuntu